Home page of

 Piscataway, NJ 08854-8019 USA

-I'm working on three projects (mostly on the newest one at the moment):
+I'm working on three projects (mostly the newest one at the moment):

-This is a project to construct a new class of quantum field theories of (n-1)-dimensional extended objects in d=2n space-time dimensions as two-dimensional quantum field theories on “quasi Riemann surfaces”, which are certain spaces of integral (n-1)-currents that have analytic properties precisely analogous to Riemann surfaces.
+This is a project to construct a new class of quantum field theories of (n-1)-dimensional extended objects (defects) in d=2n space-time dimensions.

 This is an attempt to formulate fundamental physical design principles for asymptotically large quantum computers and to characterize the physical systems that are suitable for asymptotically large quantum computers.